 If permission is granted it is limited to applying for vacancies in listed shortage occupations.
 These are specialist trades and professions which are in short supply in the UK and are defined very specifically although many medical and teaching occupations have recently been included.[4]
 Self-employment is prohibited.[5]
 The lack of discretion in the policy allowing the Home Office to grant permission to take up employment not on the shortage occupation list was challenged successfully at the end of 2020.
 Two cases, one specifically relating to a refugee who was also a victim of trafficking[6] and a refugee who was not[7] successfully challenged the fact that discretion to grant such permission had never been used; therefore, the policy was declared unlawful.
 Revised policy guidance was published and includes provision for the application of discretion to be used, although it states that these grants are expected to be ‘rare’.[8]

 A campaign was launched in 2018 to Lift the Ban[9] which refers to the above policy; the main campaign aims are for the government to reduce the waiting time to get permission to work to six months and to allow access to all vacancies, not those on the shortage occupation list.
 The campaign has many members from refugee and other sectors and has some parliamentary support, leading to debates, a short Bill and an amendment to the Immigration and Social Security Co-ordination (EU Withdrawal) Bill during 2019.[10]
-At the end of 2021 the Migration Advisory Committee, in its annual report, questioned the need for the policy restricting asylum seekers to the Shortage Occupation list.[11]
-No changes have been made to that, although the Shortage Occupation List is to be replaced in 2024, and this is likely to reduce the number of roles that asylum seekers are permitted to work in.[12]
+At the end of 2021 the Migration Advisory Committee, in its annual report, questioned the need for the policy restricting asylum applicants to the Shortage Occupation list.[11]
+No changes have been made to that policy, but the Shortage Occupation List[12] was replaced with the Immigration Salary List in 2024, and reduced the number of roles that asylum applicants were permitted to work in.[13]

 [1] Para 360 Immigration Rules Part 11 B.